majidniazkar/MLHydro/README.md

 * `validation` — fit on train, score on the later validation block.
 * `cv` — `TimeSeriesSplit` (expanding window) inside the training block;
   `cv_splits` times more expensive, less sensitive to one unusual period.
-* `test` — **reproduces the original notebook's protocol.** Kept only so previously published numbers can be regenerated.
+* `test` — **selects on the test block.** Kept only so numbers produced under that older protocol can be regenerated.
 It selects hyper-parameters on the same rows used to report skill, so the reported test scores are optimistically biased.
 The pipeline prints a warning when it is active.